 6. Sweets at Kimi Noen

 Ameyoko, the “candy store alley” boasts various confections, so no Ueno street food adventure would not be complete without dessert.
 Kimi Noen, a tea shop located near the entrance arc of Ameyoko, serves thirst-quenching teas and tea-flavored desserts such as Matcha Ice Cream.
 Walk a few meters from Kimi Noen and you will find stores selling crisp and flavor-filled taiyaki, or pancakes filled with either creamy custard or sweet red beans which pair great with matcha ice cream!

 For those who love fusing flavors, scout the streets of Ameyoko for daifuku and other tasty confections.
 Daifuku mochi can have various fillings ranging from matcha to fruit flavors like mango, peach, and strawberry.
-Check out the Shimura Candy Shop where you can find a variety of Japanese sweets, candies, and chocolates, and mochi to take home as souvinirs.
+Check out the Shimura Shoten where you can find a variety of Japanese sweets, candies, and chocolates, and mochi to take home as souvinirs.

 Like candy and sweets, fresh fruits are abundant in Ameyoko, with various peddlers selling skewers of fruit ranging from ¥100 to ¥200 per piece.
 Visit Ameyoko's fruit shop, Hyakkaen, for skewers of freshly-cut fruit.
 Bestsellers include watermelon, pineapple, honeydew, and melon, but it varies depending on the season.